Health insurance in Nebraska

 Nebraska’s open enrollment period and dates

-Open enrollment for 2021 Nebraska health insurance plans will run from November 1, 2020 to December 15, 2020.
+Open enrollment for 2021 Nebraska health insurance plans ran from November 1 through December 15, 2020.
 Outside of that window, both on-exchange and outside the exchange, Nebraska residents can only enroll in an individual market health plan if they experience a qualifying event.

 Medica is no longer the only insurer offering coverage through the Nebraska exchange.
 Bright Health joined the exchange statewide for 2020.
 Medica Imposed an average rate decrease of nearly 7 percent for 2020.
 For 2021, Bright Health’s filings do not appear in SERFF or on the federal government’s rate review page, but Bright has announced that they’re expanding into the small group market in Nebraska and has not indicated that they’re planning to withdraw from the individual market.
 Presumably, their individual market plans will continue to be available in Nebraska for 2021 (they are expanding that market segment even more in other states), but it’s possible that they won’t.